 2. Facial expressions

 For speech and proper facial expressions, we need facial precision actuators capable of moving far enough to generate correct facial movements and move quickly and accurately enough to make these motions realistic.
-Servos are bulky and hard to fit enough, so we need some kind of artificial electrical muscle as the best solution.
+Servos are bulky and hard to fit enough, so we need some artificial electrical muscle as the best solution.

 3. Weight to power ratio